Ishanshehara/Intrusion-detection-system-/README.md

 - The repository currently stores a small SQLite DB (`ids_alerts.db`) and `alerts.log` in the project folder.
 If you don't want these tracked in Git, consider adding them to `.gitignore`.
 - If you need help running or testing a specific component (GUI, terminal UI, simulator), open an issue or message me with the specific file name and desired behavior.

-Contact / Author
-- Repository owner: Ishanshehara

-License
-- Add a license file if you plan to make this public (e.g., `LICENSE` with MIT or Apache-2.0).

---
-Generated on 2025-11-03